Wayne82/wayne82.github.io/_drafts/Large-Language-Model-Coding-Transformer.md

 comments: true
 ---

-In the previous post [Large Language Model Notes: Attention and Transformer](https://wayne82.github.io/neural-network/2025/11/02/Large-Language-Model-Notes-Attention-and-Transformer.html), I summarized my learning experience and understanding of the attention mechanism and transformer architecture on a high level and theoretical perspective.
-Now, it is time to get hands-on experience by implementing a basic transformer model using PyTorch, and training it on classic Chinese poetries and corpus, from which I hope to gain a practical understanding on the end-to-end process of building and training a large language model, just for learning purpose.
+In my [previous post](https://wayne82.github.io/neural-network/2025/11/02/Large-Language-Model-Notes-Attention-and-Transformer.html), I summarized my learning experience and understanding of the Attention mechanism and Transformer architecture from a high-level, theoretical perspective.
+Now, it is time to get hands-on.

+This post records my journey of building a basic Transformer model from scratch in PyTorch.
+By training this model on classic Chinese poetry, I aimed to move beyond theory and gain a deep, practical understanding of how Large Language Models (LLMs) are actually built and trained.

-And the actual implementation code is suprisingly concise, thanks to the modularized design of PyTorch and the transformer architecture itself, which allows us to build a functional GPT-like transformer model with just around 200 lines of code!
+What surprised me most was the conciseness of the implementation.
+Thanks to the modular design of PyTorch and the elegance of the Transformer architecture itself, it is possible to build a functional, GPT-like model with only around 200 lines of code!

 ## Where I Started
+As always, I began my learning journey by seeking out the best online courses, tutorials, and official documentation.
+I was incredibly grateful to discover Andrej Karpathy's [Neural Networks: Zero to Hero](https://www.youtube.com/playlist?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ) series on YouTube.
+This series provides a crystal-clear, well-structured explanation of the entire landscape — from the basic concepts of neural networks and backpropagation to bigram language models, the attention mechanism, and finally, the implementation of a GPT-like Transformer in PyTorch.

+Although the videos are long, Karpathy explains complex concepts in a highly concise and intuitive way.
+He also shares numerous coding details and tricks that are invaluable for beginners looking to get started quickly.
+It is also worth noting that my previous studies on neural network fundamentals laid a solid foundation, allowing me to follow his video courses closely without frequent pauses.

 ## The Transformer Model Architecture in Depth